Dharmil732/Cloud-Architecture-Design/README.md

 # Cloud-Architecture-Design
-This repository contains both the presentation and proposal documents pertaining to a project on cloud architecture design.
+This repository includes the presentation and proposal document for cloud architecture design project.
+It is designed for Paper Root Studio.

+Two files within repository:

+Presentation - Cloud Architecture design.
+Proposal document for cloud architecture design.